surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/Exercise-03C-EnforceAdmissionPolicy.md

 Error from server: error when creating "STDIN": admission webhook "clusterwide-psp-hostnamespaces.kubewarden.admission" denied the request: Pod is using unallowed host ports in containers
 ```

+Above example should work if 443 or a port range between 5000 to 6000 is used  .

+**End of Exercise 03C .**